 Exit & Support Network™

 Note: In April 2009 Worldwide Church of God changed their name in the United States to Grace Communion International (GCI), (Some local church areas and countries may still carry the former name or a different one.)
 In April 2018, GCI relocated its headquarters to Charlotte, North Carolina.
-Joseph Tkach, Jr. retired at the end of 2018 and Greg Williams replaced him as GCI’s President.
+Joseph Tkach, Jr. retired at the end of 2018 and Greg Williams replaced him as GCI’s president.
 (GCI Update, March 14, 2018).
 Read more about Greg William and his ongoing attempts to revise GCI history in this article.

 Related Articles / Books: